thomasWeise/aitoa/book/structure/instance/README.md

 \repo.listing{lst:JSSPInstance}{Excerpt from a Java class for representing the data of a JSSP instance.}{java}{src/main/java/aitoa/examples/jssp/JSSPInstance.java}{}{relevant}

-Here, the two-dimensional array&nbsp;`jobs` directly receives the data from sub-job lines in the text files, i.e., each row stands for a job and contains machine IDs and processing times in an alternating sequence.
+Here, the two-dimensional array&nbsp;`jobs` directly receives the data from operation lines in the text files, i.e., each row stands for a job and contains machine IDs and processing times in an alternating sequence.
 The actual source file of the class `JSSPInstance` accompanying our book also contains additional code, e.g., for reading such data from the text file, which we have omitted here as it is unimportant for the understanding of the scenario.